 Appointed: 1 January 2014 Reappointed: 1 January 2019

 Professional and industry experience: • Securities law • Corporate law • Franchise law • Pension law Education: • BBA, University of New Brunswick • LL.B, Osgoode Hall Law School, York University

-Mr. Gagnon is the President of Consultation Gagnon Strategix Consulting Inc. He has a Project Management Professional (PMP) designation as well as a major in accounting.
-He has worked as an auditor and has served for many years as Chief Administrative Officer for the City of Campbellton.
+Mr. Gagnon is president of Consultation Gagnon Strategix Consulting Inc. He has a Project Management Professional (PMP) designation as well as a major in accounting.
+He has worked as an auditor and has served for many years as chief administrative officer for the City of Campbellton.
 He has worked in the resources sector and in the private, public and not-for profit sectors as a project management consultant.